dipc-cc/sp2graph/README.md

 A simple method for representing a graph is by the so-called adjacency matrix *A* with dimensions *VxV*, and where the element *A<sub>ij</sub>* is nonzero only if there is an edge connecting from vertex *i* to *j*.
 For instance, the following Kekulé structure of the naphthalene molecule could be represent as:

 ![naphthalene Kekulé, graph and adjacency matrix representations](/doc/images/naphthalene_graph.png)
-**Graph representation:** *From left to right, naphthalene Kekulé, graph and adjacency matrix representations*.
+**Graph representation:** *From left to right, a naphthalene Kekulé structure and respective graph and adjacency matrix representations*.

 ## Installation ##
 For __sp2graph__ installation the following packages are required: